How to Get Paid for Sponsored Posts on Instagram

 I’ve been posting for almost four years but only in the last year have I become more strategic about my posts to include more polished images that share a common theme.

-How did you know you were ready to start getting paid posts?
+How did you know you were ready to start getting paid to post on Instagram?

 How did your first sponsored post come about?

-My first sponsored post, albeit small, was the result of a small organic skincare line reaching out to me via email (my email is posted on my Instagram bio which actually makes a significant difference).
+The first time I was paid to post on Instagram, albeit small, was the result of a small organic skincare line reaching out to me via email (my email is posted on my Instagram bio which actually makes a significant difference).

 I assume they were browsing content and came across my feed which they felt was a good platform to get out the word on their emerging brand.
 This made me realize that basic use of hashtags and location tags REALLY COUNT.